CLT is great, but it doesn't have much to say about motivation.

 - Social performance—tools like Wrotevote give students structured opportunities to "perform" for others

-If you are interested in this line of thought, check out these extracts from Etienne Wenger’s 1998 book on Communities of Practice.
+If you are interested in this area, see these extracts from Etienne Wenger’s 1998 book on Communities of Practice.

-If you want to go further, Learning in Landscapes of Practice is one of the most current texts, although as with most CoP writing it is skewed towards workplace contexts.
+If you want to go further, Learning in Landscapes of Practice is one of the most current texts, although it is skewed towards workplace learning more than school.